Timeline of the Syrian civil war (January–April 2012): 20 January

 Weekly Friday protests occurred, with the largest protests occurring in Idlib, Aleppo, Damascus, and Homs.
 Other protests occurred in Daraa, Deir Ezzor, Zabadani, Hama, and Latakia.
 Security forces prevented worshippers attending the Omari mosque in the southern town of Deraa.
 A security officer who had defected, was assassinated in Deraa, the Syrian Observatory for Human Rights said.
 Activists said at least 12 people were killed on Friday, including seven in Idlib.

-French daily Le Figaro reported that FSA members mistakingly killed the French journalist Gilles Jacquier by firing a mortar round into a Syrian Army-controlled neighborhood of Homs, citing interviews with rebel leaders.
+French daily Le Figaro reported that FSA members mistakenly killed the French journalist Gilles Jacquier by firing a mortar round into a Syrian Army-controlled neighborhood of Homs, citing interviews with rebel leaders.
 The Free Syrian Army denied responsibility.

 Ahmad el-Tayyeb, the grand imam of Cairo's Al-Azhar, the highest seat of Sunni Muslim learning, urged "Arab rulers to take the necessary measures to halt bloodshed in Syria", the state news agency MENA quoted him as saying on Friday.
 NATO's most senior officer said on Thursday that the alliance was not planning or even "thinking" of intervening in Syria.
 Burhan Ghalioun, the leader of the opposition Syrian National Council, also headed to Cairo to lobby the Arab ministers to refer the observer mission's findings to the United Nations Security Council for tough action.

 SANA reported that the chief warrant officer of Daraa was killed after being abducted by the FSA.

 As many as 19 people were killed by shooting from Syrian security forces on Friday, Al Arabiya reported, citing Syrian activists.